A Brief Q/A On Satya- Prem- Karuna With Arun Dada

 Dada shared a scenario where someone said that Govind has committed a crime, Gopal was arrested, the case went on Keshav and Narayan was sent to the prison.
 When we hear this situation, how do we feel as a listener?
 Does it sound absurd?
 In a similar way, when we look at the river we see it as one but can we dip in the same water twice?
 When we see a lamp burning, is it the same throughout or is it changing each second?

 We see an individual as the same but internally everyone is changing.
-Like 50 years back I was different then what I was yesterday.
+Like 50 years ago I was different then what I was yesterday.
 From yesterday to this moment also I have changed.
 The way I am changing the other is also changing.
 How can you judge someone on the bases of what he did yesterday or months back or years back?
-We should cultivate that eye and that heart where we can see the individual as new/different/transformed every time we meet.
+We should cultivate that eye and that heart where we can see the individual as new/different/transformed every time we meet him.

 On Forgiveness: What if someone keeps repeating a behavior that is hurtful, till when do we let go?